keweiliu/Hello-World/xenforo/mobiquo/smartbanner/README.md

 * `app_forum_name`: Your forum name
 * `app_location_url`: deep-link url associate with 'Open In App' button, check [App Scheme Rules](#app-scheme-rules)
 * `functionCallAfterWindowLoad`: For any reason, it's hard to include the body code in page source, set this to '1', and you don't need to add the banner body code any more, the **tapatalkDetect** function will be called after page load, so the banner will be displayed at last.
 We don't recommend this usage if it's able to add the banner body code.
+* `tapatalk_dir_name`: optional, the directory where mobiquo files are, if not included, default as 'mobiquo'
+* `mobiquo_extension`: optional, the extension of the mobiquo file, if not included, default as 'php'